microsoft/botframework-solutions/docs/_docs/skills/handbook/best-practices.md

 #### Custom prompt dialog
 {:.no_toc}

-One of approach to create a custom prompt dialog is add a validator.
-In Calendar Skill, there is a choice validator to handle next/previous page intent.
+One of the approaches to create a custom prompt dialog is through a validator.
+In the Calendar Skill, there is a choice validator to handle next/previous page intent.

 ```csharp
 protected async Task<bool> ChoiceValidator(PromptValidatorContext<FoundChoice> pc, CancellationToken cancellationToken)